Salt Lake County, Utah: Politics

 Democratic strength in the county is mainly concentrated in Salt Lake City and closer inner ring suburbs like South Salt Lake and Millcreek.
 Other inner ring suburbs in the I-215 corridor such as West Valley City tend to be swing towns.
 Sandy and West Jordan tend to lean more Republican, and the other outer-ring suburbs in the southern part of the county like South Jordan are strongly Republican.

 The bulk of the county was for a long time located in the 2nd congressional district.
 However, after Utah gained a seat following the 2010 census redistricting, the Republican-controlled state legislature split the county into three districts – 2nd, 3rd and 4th.
-Despite that, since 2000 Republicans have only controlled most of the county in the Congress only for four years – from 2015 to 2019, after Jim Matheson, who survived two redistrictings following 2000 and 2010 censuses, retired and was replaced by Mia Love, who in turn, was defeated by former county mayor Ben McAdams in 2018 election.
+Despite that, from 2000 to 2020 Republicans controlled most of the county in Congress only for four years – from 2015 to 2019, after Jim Matheson, who survived two redistricting cycles following the 2000 and 2010 censuses, retired and was replaced by Mia Love, who in turn, was defeated by former county mayor Ben McAdams in the 2018 election.
+McAdams lost to Republican Burgess Owens in 2020, giving Republicans full control of the county’s districts.
+Salt Lake County was split into 4 districts after the 2020 census, and Republicans have held all of them since.

 Only one Republican (Workman) has ever been elected county mayor.
-Since its inception, the county council has mostly been Republican-controlled, save for two years in 2009–2011, when Democrats had a narrow 5-4 majority following the 2008 election.
+Since its inception, the county council has mostly been Republican-controlled, save for two years in 2009–2011, when Democrats had a narrow 5–4 majority following the 2008 election.

-The county last voted for the Democratic candidate for governor in 2004, and for a Democratic Senate candidate in 1974.
+The county last voted for the Democratic candidate for governor in 2004, and for a Democratic Senate candidate in 1974, although, it voted for independent candidate Evan McMullin in 2022.